To clarify the meaning we intend when using certain words in this document, we have explained them for you here:

 Yes, you can pay the entire plan off early or you can pay lump sums that will reduce the remaining balance.
 You can then either reduce the number of instalments left to pay or you can pay a lower monthly amount over the same number of instalments.
 To reduce the total amount payable you should reduce the number of instalments.

 Yes, you can change the monthly amount you pay which will adjust the length of the term.
-However, the overall length of the term must not exceed 60 months.
+However, the overall term must not exceed 60 months.

-After receiving your application, if acceptable we will process the payment method chosen and send your plan documents to you within 5 working days.
-You plan documents will include; a welcome letter, 2 cards with your unique plan number and our contact information, a plan certificate, your plan summary including payment receipt/instalment schedule, terms and conditions and complaints procedure.
+After receiving your application, if acceptable we will process the payment method chosen and send your plan documents to you and your next of kin (unless opted out) within 5 working days.
+Plan documents will comprise a welcome letter, 2 cards with your unique plan number and our contact information, a plan certificate, your plan summary including payment receipt/instalment schedule, terms and conditions and complaints procedure and a nominated representative document.
 We will also send you a statement at least every 3 years.
 This will be sent to you by email unless this is not possible then it will be sent via post.

 If you need replacement funeral plan documents, simply contact us and we will send you another copy free of charge.

-In accordance with section 6, your money will be paid into the Celebration of Life Trust.
-This has been established in accordance with the terms of the Financial Services and Markets Act 2000 which sets out the legislation that applies to funeral plans.
+In accordance with section 7, your money will be paid into The Celebration of Life Trust.
+This has been established in accordance with the requirements of the Financial Conduct Authority, which is responsible for regulating the funeral plan industry.
 The Trust is completely separate from our business and is managed by independent trustees.
 When the beneficiary dies, funds are released to us so that the cremation can be provided.
 Your plan is not an investment and any interest accrued on funds held in Trust is kept by the Trust to ensure our services are guaranteed in the future.

 The funds are managed by professional investment managers who are regulated by the Financial Conduct Authority.
 They are tasked to invest the funds in accordance with the prudent investment policy of the Trust.
 The trustees regularly review the investment managers’ performance.
-Both the Trust accounts are audited and an actuarial verification is performed on the trust every year as a minimum.
+Each year the Trust accounts are audited and an actuarial verification performed.

 We are confident this will not happen.
 However, all plan funds are assets of the Trust which is completely separate from our business and is under the control of the independent trustees.
-In the unlikely event of our closure we will endeavour to find a suitable replacement provider to fulfil all funeral plans in place.
-If this is not possible then we will refund you the CPI (Consumer Price Index) linked value of the total cost of the plan from the time of sale.
-If you have not finished paying for your plan, then we will refund an amount proportionate to what you have paid.
+In the unlikely event of our closure we will endeavour to find a suitable replacement provider to fulfil all funeral plans in place in accordance with section 22.
+If this is not possible and you have finished paying for your plan, then the Trustees shall refund you an amount they consider is a reasonable estimate of the cost, at the time of failure, of purchasing a replacement funeral plan contract on terms corresponding, in all material respects, to this funeral plan contract or, failing which, the Trustees shall distribute the Trust fund in shares proportionate to this.
+If you have not finished paying for your plan, then you will receive a refund of an amount proportionate to what you have paid to reflect the proportion of the paid up amount.
+The money you pay us towards your plan is guaranteed by the FSCS, so if you suffer a financial loss due to lack of funds then you may be entitled to compensation as stated in section 31.

 If a law changes that has an effect on costs within the industry, such as the addition of VAT; we may need to charge extra but will endeavour to keep the cost down as much as possible.

 After the death has been verified and confirmed that the funeral director can take over, the representative should contact us by phone.
-All they will need to do is register the death with the local registrar.
-We will provide help and guidance throughout.
-There will also be some simple pre-filled in forms for them to sign that we can send to them by post or email.
+All they will need to do is register the death with the local registrar and sign a pre-filled in form we will send to them.
 If the beneficiary has died at home or in a nursing home, we will send a team out straight away to collect the body.
-If the beneficiary has died in hospital, then we usually have to wait for either the green form from the registrar or the hospital release form before we can collect.
+If the beneficiary has died in hospital, then we usually have to wait for the green form from the registrar after the death has been registered before we can collect.

-Subject to the refund policy in section 26 you or the representative can cancel any time prior to a cremation taking place by requesting this in writing.
-This can be done by email or post using our contact details at the end of this document.
+Subject to the refund policy in section 28, you or the representative can cancel any time prior to a cremation taking place by contacting us.
+This can be done by phone, email or post using our contact details at the end of this document.
 Please include your full name, address, plan number and a statement saying that you would like to cancel.
 We will acknowledge receipt within 14 days of receiving your request.
-We may require proof of identification and a death certificate (if applicable) to complete any applicable refunds.
+We may require proof of identification and a death certificate (if applicable).
+If you pay by monthly instalment and cancel your direct debit without informing us, then this will be accepted as a form of notice to cancel.

-We can cancel your plan in accordance with sections 3 and 15 in which case we will refund you the total amount paid less a deduction for our management fee if applicable of £350.
+We can cancel your plan in accordance with sections 4 and 16 in which case we will refund you the total amount paid less a deduction for our £350 management fee if applicable.
 We can also cancel if we are not able to carry out what is included in your plan due to circumstances beyond our control (in this instance you will receive a full refund).

 This agreement is between you and Celebration of Life Planning Ltd, a company registered in England & Wales number 12631930 at registered office; Celebration of Life, Enterprise House, Ocean Way, SOUTHAMPTON, SO14 3XB.
 English Law applies to this agreement.
 Any claim made in a court relating to your plan will be dealt with by the courts of England.
 If any part of the agreement does not apply, the rest of the agreement still stands.